 - Cough into elbows or clothing to avoid spreading an airborne virus.

 Sometimes having a cold can affect your expedition and how you feel enough that it may be best to call it quits.
-That can be a hard line to draw, though.
-You should always trust your own judgement, but here are a few guidelines from NOLS Wilderness Medicine on when it’s necessary to evacuate yourself or someone else with a cold.
+Here are a few guidelines for when it’s necessary toevacuate yourself or someone else with a cold.

 - Persistent fever that lasts more than 48 hours or is over 102 degrees Fahrenheit (39 Celsius)